May 27th 2016

 “A stiff drink”, £10 upwards for something quaffable

 From The Pogue’s Whiskey (yes, the band) to a nice bottle of red, we had a lot of requests for alcoholic donations.
 Your local wine seller will be able to sort you out, but if you’re after something that keeps on giving, a coffee subscription with keep your dad’s cup full day in day out.
 Café Direct is one of the best services out there, with both Discovery and Destination plans to either surprise or give him a taste of what you know he loves.
-You can subscribe him for anything between three months and a year, with packages starting at £24, plus three delivery.
+You can subscribe him for anything between three months and a year, with packages starting at £24.
 If dad’s wired, don’t blame us; this the crème de la crème of caffeinated gifts.

 “A text before 5pm”, literally nothing